 A powerful aviation business intelligence tool is part of Skylegs platform.
-The system collects data from each module and transforms it into graphics, reports and statistical tables thanks to the integration with Microsoft Power BI and Google Data Studio.
+The system collects data from each module and transforms it into graphics, reports and statistical tables thanks to the integration with Microsoft Power BI.
 As a result, executives, managers and other operational staff gain insight to make informed decisions.

 We build different reports for each department, which you can use to communicate with stakeholders, and provide visibility to your organisation.
 Most importantly, Skylegs feeds the graphics with live data; in other words, they are never outdated.
 This is not only a flight operations statistics software, but a complete analytics solution to all other departments, such as sales, finance, safety, training, maintenance and others.

 With nice graphics and smart comparisons, you can easily detect points of improvement in your company, as well as track key performance indicators (KPIs).
 The aviation business intelligence software allows team leaders to adjust procedures, change focal points and review company goals.